charles-uno/charles-uno.github.io/_drafts/2022-03-08-guns-germs-steel.md

 ---
 layout: post
 title: "Book Report: Guns, Germs, and Steel"
-image: "/files/guns-germs-steel/corn-markus-winkler-thumb.png"
+image: "/files/guns-germs-steel/pizarro-seizing-the-inca-of-peru-john-everett-millais.png"
-description: "Twenty-five years later, it's still worth a read."
+description: "A just-for-fun summary of the 1997 bestseller"
 tags: media
 ---

-TODO: tagline

-TODO: better first image?

-At the Massacre of Cajamarca, Pizarro and a few hundred Spaniards killed thousands of Incas and captured Emperor Atahualpa without suffering a single casualty.
+At the Massacre of Cajamarca, Francisco Pizarro and a few hundred Spaniards killed thousands of Incas and captured Emperor Atahualpa without suffering a single casualty.
 Then they marched on the capital city of Cusco, killing thousands more warriors along the way.
 The Incan empire --- which at the time was [more populous than Spain][1500_populations] --- fell shortly thereafter.